 If your CEO or head of risk management walked into your office today and asked you how many employees recently traveled to China, and hence could be at risk for exposure to coronavirus, how confident are you of your answer?

-The swift outbreak of the coronavirus across China and beyond has underscored how important it is for travel managers to have immediate, comprehensive access to data about their employees’ travel activity -- including bookings made directly with airlines, hotels, and other travel suppliers (or, “leakage”), which aren't visible via TMC reports.
+The swift outbreak of the coronavirus (now known as COVID-19) across China and beyond has underscored how important it is for travel managers to have immediate, comprehensive access to data about their employees’ travel activity – including bookings made directly with airlines, hotels, and other travel suppliers (leakage), which aren't visible via TMC reports.
 These blind spots in travel data present a serious duty of care risk for both companies and employees.

-Traxo recently conducted an analysis of clients’ leakage booking activity to/from/through China for the month of January, and identified hundreds of travel segments (air and/or hotel bookings) booked outside the companies' mandated booking tools or agencies.
+Traxo recently conducted an analysis of a clients’ leaked booking activity to, from, and through China for the month of January, and identified hundreds of travel segments (air and/or hotel bookings) booked outside companies' mandated booking tools or agencies.

 This means there were potentially hundreds of employees at risk for exposure to this virus outbreak during their business trip, but because these bookings were made outside their company’s TMC channel, they were otherwise “invisible” to their travel teams, duty of care support, and risk management providers.

 Some of these travelers may be also subject to significant disruptions as airlines suspend service to the region, delaying their return flights home.
-The U.S. is just this week beginning to evacuate stranded citizens via charter flights out of China.
+The U.S. is just this week (Early February 2020) beginning to evacuate stranded citizens via charter flights out of China.

 As a travel manager, the need for timely, accurate, and comprehensive data is critical for addressing fast-moving situations like this.
 Regardless of your travel program mandates, you will have some bookings occur out of channel -- which means you must have a data strategy to address those blind spots so you don't leave any employees behind.